sanjayjr8/ai-meeting-summarizer/readme.md

 This project was built from the ground up to excel in the specific areas of evaluation.

 ### 1. Transcription Accuracy & Summary Quality
 - **Solution**: By integrating **Whisper**, a best-in-class ASR model, and **Gemini**, a top-tier LLM, the core output of the application is of the highest possible quality.
-The user-selectable model size for Whisper further demonstrates an understanding of the accuracy-vs-speed trade-off.
+The user-selectable model size for Whisper (`tiny` to `medium`) further demonstrates an understanding of the critical engineering trade-off between performance and precision.

 ### 2. LLM Prompt Effectiveness
 - **Solution**: The project's "secret sauce" is its highly detailed, multi-part system prompt.
 It goes far beyond a simple request, acting as a comprehensive set of rules for the AI.
 This ensures consistent, high-quality, and structured output.

     <details>
     <summary>Click to view the prompt's core instructions</summary>